Last Updated on March 16, 2021 by Julia Wilson

 - Cat trees and shelves are a must for cats.
 The cat tree provides an outlet to sharpen the claws and stretch the leg, shoulder and back muscles.
 Tall cat trees and perches allow the cat to watch the world from a height.
 I personally recommend a tree which is at least 5 foot high if possible.

-- If space permits, an outdoor catio or cat enclosure gives the cat the opportunity to enjoy time outside but in a safe environment to keep the cat and wildlife safe.
+- If space permits, an outdoor catio or cat enclosure allows the cat to enjoy time outside but in a safe environment to keep the cat and wildlife safe.

 Cats have a reputation for being independent compared to dogs, and while there is some truth, cats can and do suffer from loneliness if left for extended periods alone without the opportunity for social interaction.
 Each cat is different in regards to how social they are.